rad15f/Sign_Language_CNN_Prediction/README.md

 2. You need to use Google Colab, set up your Google Colab with the folder names like image below
 ![image](https://user-images.githubusercontent.com/73964751/168937461-c17c5d95-cbec-4add-bea6-f47e30ec1038.png)
 3. Put the p3_deep_learning.ipynb file from this repository to the p3_deep_learning folder in your Google Collab: https://github.com/yuxiaohuang/teaching/blob/master/gwu/machine_learning_I/spring_2022/code/utilities/p3_deep_learning/pmlm_utilities_deep.ipynb
-5. Set up your Kaggle Api
+5. Get your Kaggle Api Key and have it at hand.
 6. Run ML1_Final_Project.ipynb
 7. Ignore the Predictions tap :)